Limitations of SVD-Based Diagnostics for Non-Hermitian Many-Body Localization with Time-Reversal Symmetry: Random-disorder Model

 We further test this discrepancy using the IPR.
 From Figs.~\ref{FIG6}(c) and \ref{FIG6}(d), the scaling collapses yield $\chi_{c}^{\mathrm{E}}\approx 7.7$ from $\langle \mathrm{IPR}^{\mathrm{E}}\rangle$ and $\chi_{c}^{\mathrm{S}}\approx 8.5$ from $\langle \mathrm{IPR}^{\mathrm{S}}\rangle$.
 Therefore, the ED-based transition points extracted from entanglement and IPR are mutually consistent, while the SVD-based estimates are not only shifted to larger disorder but also show a stronger observable dependence.
-This systematic ED–SVD mismatch indicates that, in the present TRS-preserving random-disorder non-Hermitian model, SVD-based diagnostics are not reliable for quantitatively determining the MBL transition.
+This systematic ED--SVD mismatch indicates that, in the present TRS-preserving random-disorder non-Hermitian model, SVD-based diagnostics are not reliable for quantitatively determining the MBL transition.

-Finally, we test whether the ED–SVD mismatch also appears in SFFs.
-We choose an intermediate disorder strength $\chi=8.2$, lying between $\chi_{c}^{\mathrm{E}}$ and $\chi_{c}^{\mathrm{S}}$, and compute the DSFF and $\sigma$FF at $L=14$, averaged over $200$ disorder realizations in Fig.~\ref{FIG7}.
+Finally, we test whether the ED--SVD mismatch also appears in SFFs.
+We choose an intermediate disorder strength $\chi=8.2$, lying between $\chi_{c}^{\mathrm{E}}$ and $\chi_{c}^{\mathrm{S}}$, and compute the DSFF and $\sigma$FF at $L=14$, with the results averaged over $200$ disorder realizations, as shown in Fig.~\ref{FIG7}.
 In Fig.~\ref{FIG7}(a), the DSFF at $\chi=8.2$ shows no discernible ramp, resembling the strongly disordered case $\chi=15$, which is indicative of Poisson-like spectral correlations in the ED picture.
-In contrast, Fig.~\ref{FIG7}(b) shows that the $\sigma$FF at the same $\chi=8.2$ still exhibits a weak ramp, and at weaker disorder (e.g., $\chi=5$) it develops a clear dip–ramp–plateau structure, characteristic of an ergodic regime in the SVD picture.
+In contrast, Fig.~\ref{FIG7}(b) shows that the $\sigma$FF at the same $\chi=8.2$ still exhibits a weak ramp, and at weaker disorder (e.g., $\chi=5$) it develops a clear dip--ramp--plateau structure, characteristic of an ergodic regime in the SVD picture.
 Therefore, at the same point $\chi=8.2$, DSFF and $\sigma$FF lead to different conclusions.
-Together with the shifted SVD critical points in Fig.~\ref{FIG6}, this shows that in TRS-preserving non-Hermitian systems the SVD-based diagnostics can misplace the transition and misidentify the phase, and hence are not reliable for determining the MBL transition in the random-disorder model.
+Together with the shifted SVD finite-size transition estimates in Fig.~\ref{FIG6}, this shows that in TRS-preserving non-Hermitian systems the SVD-based diagnostics can misplace the transition and misidentify the phase, and hence are not reliable for determining the MBL transition in the random-disorder model.